dangitstam/Twitter_Viterbi/README.md

 * Python 3 (preferrably 3.6.3)
 * NumPy

-Please **do not alter the file structure**, the hidden markov models and Viterbi code rely on the symbols and utilities code to be in the same directory.

 ### Code Explained

 * symbols.py — Contains the defined UNKs as well as a function that UNKs a word given an effective vocabulary.
 Note that only the trigram Viterbi utilized all UNKs; bigram Viterbi utilized only two.
 Reasons for this as well as other design choices can be found in the writeup.